 5. Retrofit an Old System

 A workaround for expensive new HVAC system purchases is retrofitting an old one.
 You will spend less on installing and updating components than on buying and installing a new system.
 Consider retrofitting the compressor and adding side economizers and condenser controls to take advantage of the natural cooling.
-It is best to contact CDO Heating and Air Inc. for such installations to install them correctly.
+It is best to contact the Doylestown HVAC pros of CDO Heating and Air Inc. for such installations to install them correctly.

 6. Seal Duct Work

 Leaky ductwork lets hot gases escape, which means your heating system puts in a double shift and consumes much more electricity.
 Use sealing products on your ductwork and pipes to prevent leakage.
 You will save on energy bills and also keep your environment fume free.

 Cleaning debris, clearing twigs from your outside unit, and cleaning coils are simple DIY tasks that prevent your system from consuming too much water and electricity.
 Use a vacuum cleaner to clean the coils rather than an abrasive chemical solution.
 Be careful not to damage the integrity of electrical connections and gas pipes.